US Spending Bill Contains CLOUD Act, a Win For Tech and Law Enforcement - Slashdot

 It's likely that EU privacy rules would be incompatible with these kinds of requests anyway, so no treaty would be possible.
 Any kind of deal would have to respect EU citizen's rights, and give them an opportunity to oppose requests.

-Both EFF and ACLU think CLOUD act is a bad idea (Score:2)
+Both EFF and ACLU think CLOUD act is a bad idea (Score:4, Insightful)

 This article seems quite positive about the CLOUD act.